-Continuous glucose monitors (CGMs) help people with Type 1 and Type 2 diabetes easily measure their blood glucose levels continuously throughout the day.
+Continuous glucose monitor (CGM) systems help people with Type 1 and Type 2 diabetes easily measure their blood glucose levels continuously throughout the day.

-Newer CGM systems, such as the Freestyle Libre systems and the Dexcom G6, can help manage diabetes by allowing users to adjust insulin dosing without the need for fingersticks.*
+Newer CGM systems, such as the Freestyle Libre systems and the Dexcom systems, can help manage diabetes by allowing users to adjust insulin dosing without the need for fingersticks.*

 But how much do these CGMs cost, and how much of that cost will your insurance cover?

-In this post, we’ll answer all of your questions about the cost of CGMs and tell you how to find out if you can receive low-cost diabetes care supplies through your insurance.
+Learn about the cost of CGMs and tell you how to find out if you can receive low-cost diabetes care supplies and CGM devices covered by your insurance.

 What Will My Insurance Cover for a CGM?